acts-project/acts/docs/examples/howto/run_material_mapping_auto_tuning.rst

 Each of the mapping process will need to perform the material mapping twice, once to determine the average material in each bin and a second time to compute the variance.
 For each surface, a score is then computed using the variance and the number of hits in each bin.
 This score is then piped to the main process.

 After receiving the scores, the main process pipes them back to the trial processes which will store them in the database.
 The script then ends when this has been done for all the jobs.
 If the ``--doPloting`` option was used, each trial process will also return some plot related to the optimisation performance so far.
 They will also pipe their best binning to the main process.
 One last mapping job is then performed in the main process, this will return the optimised material map and a material track file where the material is already associated to the surfaces.
-This last file can be used for validation and as an input to futur mapping jobs to speed them by up to 50% (using the ``--readSurface`` option).
+This last file can be used for validation and as an input to futur mapping jobs to speed them by up to 50% (using the ``--readCachedSurfaceInformation`` option).

 ![Diagramme of the material mapping auto-tuning](/figures/materialMapping/ActsMaterialMappingAutoTuning.png)